Join BloonsUp News and get your free Balloon Arch Instructions, extra tips, discounts & more!

-Choose from 21 splendid balloon decorating ideas to make your next party or event extra special.
-This list comes complete with DIY instructions and pretty photos!
+Choose from these 21 DIY balloon decorating ideas to make your next party or event extra special.

 Ever wondered how to get this enchanting spiral pattern into a balloon arch?
 It's a simple trick of arranging balloons in contrasting colors.